disinfo-zone/The-Info-Web/20 - ORGANIZATIONS/GOVERNMENT/INTERNATIONAL/U.S. Embassy in Moscow.md

 updated: 2025-07-23
 title: U.S. Embassy in Moscow
 tags:
+  - Organization
+  - Government
+  - Diplomatic
-  - location
+  - Cold War
-  - diplomatic
+  - Intelligence
-  - ColdWar
+  - USA
-  - intelligence
+  - Moscow
 description: The U.S. Embassy in Moscow was the target of the Moscow Signal, a microwave beam directed by the Soviet Union, suspected of being an electromagnetic weapon.
 ---